 Barbra experienced an exclusive pleasure during the studio recording of the album.
 Working with celebrated song-smith and Grammy-winner arranger Johnny Mandel completed the creation.
 Mandel had been in the studio before with Barbra in 1993 while recording her Back to Broadway album.
 He worked with Diane before arranging and co-producing.
 The outcome was Krall's 1998 Grammy-winning jazz album called When I look in Your Eyes.
 The familiarity and talent in the studio are easy to understand Mandel's work.
 He brought his awe-inspiring orchestrations to their collaboration of Love is Answer.

 Listening to the standards, some of them held my love for them.
 "In The Wee Small Hours Of The Morning" sung by legends like Frank Sinatra.
-"If You Go Away (Ne Me Quitte Pas)" is a version of the Jacques Brel standard presented in English as well as French.
+"If You Go Away (Ne Me Quitte Pas)" is a version of the Jacques Brel standard presented in English and French.
 "Spring Can Hang You Up" is one of those songs Barbra sang before back in a St. Louis club when she was only 18.
-The same version is on the album, which is the first-ever version of this standard produced in a studio.
+The same version is on the album, the first-ever performance of this standard produced in a studio.

 "There is nothing more important in life than love."

 — Barbra Streisand